Christoph Striecks

 Completed projects:

-Selected invited talks and activities:
+(Recent) selected invited talks and standardisation activities:

-• Invited talks on Forward Security (ETH Zurich and FAU Nürnberg-Erlangen, 2022)
+• On Forward Security (ETH Zurich & FAU Nürnberg-Erlangen, 2022)